 Sometimes the most valuable part of a visit isn’t a prescription, it’s clarity, reassurance, and a plan!

-* A school nurse takes you behind the scenes to learn how to read your child’s symptoms…especially on a school day.
+* The Health Log: A Parent’s Secret Weapon, What to Stock in Your Medicine Cabinet, and A school nurse takes you behind the scenes to learn how to read your child’s symptoms…especially on a school day.
 When Should You Keep Your Kids Home from School?

 A great read!
 Is it recommended to give children probiotics?
 From what age?
 And what are the benefits?